Gyllyngvase Beach at Falmouth on a clear afternoon — south-facing, Blue Flag, with Pendennis Castle on the headland in the distance.

 Where to stay in Falmouth.

-A working harbour town with a maritime museum, a university, a beach within walking distance, and a sheltered south-facing climate.
+A working harbour town with a maritime museum, a university, a south-facing climate, and a beach within walking distance of the high street.
 Year-round Cornwall at its most civilised.

 Falmouth · South Coast